 - 1. In livestock classes, Junior exhibitors MUST show their own entries unless there is a family or medical emergency.
 In that case, the superintendent must be notified, and another Junior exhibitor may show those entries. - 2.
-Animals must be fed and watered, and their pens/stalls cleaned by 10:00 AM each day, if not the exhibitor will be notified by superintendents and not be able to sell the following year. - 3.
+Animals must be fed and watered, and their pens/stalls cleaned by 10:00 AM daily.
+If the animal is taken home early without consent from the Fair Board, the exhibitor will be notified by superintendents and will not be eligible to sell in the Meat Animal Auction the following year. - 3.
+Clipping and grooming of the exhibits while on the Fairgrounds is to be done ONLY by the exhibitor, his/her immediate family (mother, father, stepparent, siblings, stepsiblings, or legal guardian) and/or other participating Crawford County Fair junior exhibitors.
+Exceptions may be considered but must be submitted in writing to the Fair Committee prior to July 1st of the exhibit year. - 4.
 To exhibit animals at the Crawford County Fair, youth must have been in at least 3rd grade during the school year just completed.
-This policy, adopted on March 10, 2004, applies to the Crawford County Fair's Junior Division and Open Division. - 4.
-All Meat Animal Exhibitors are REQUIRED to attend the YQCA or other approved Quality Assurance Certification
+This policy, adopted on March 10, 2004, applies to the Crawford County Fair's Junior Division and Open Division. - 5.

-Program for the current year.
-If you have questions, contact the fair board or fair coordinator. - 5.
 Exhibitors entering registered livestock will be required to furnish a certificate of registration. - 6.
-The Crawford County Fair Board will not allow any animals, two months or younger, to be given away or sold at the fair. - 7.
+The Crawford County Fair Board prohibits any animals, two months or younger, be given away or sold at the fair. - 7.
 Livestock (dairy, beef, sheep, and swine) exhibitors will not receive entry tags.
-Be sure you are entered into the correct classes before the show! - 8.
+Verify your entries prior to the show. - 8.
 Animals turned away at the gate by the vet will be marked with a paint stick, so the superintendents know not to admit the animal. - 9.
-No Open Division animal may be entered in the name of any person other than the bonafide owner or owners, and should any prove to be otherwise entered, premiums awarded them will be forfeited.
+No Open Division animal may be entered in the name of any person other than the owner or owners, and should any prove to be otherwise entered, premiums awarded will be forfeited.
 There are no ownership requirements for Junior Divisions. - 10.
 Open Division exhibitors will be allowed two entries under each item of individual animal.
 Only two animals may be entered and placed in the show ring.
 Junior Division exhibitors will be allowed two entries under each item of individual animal.
 Only one animal may be entered and placed in the show ring. - 11.
 An animal exhibited in the Open division cannot be shown in Junior Division by another exhibitor. - 12.
-ALL ANIMAL exhibitors must complete the CONSUMER PROTECTION TRAINING.
-If you are a NEW animal exhibitor for the fair, you will need to attend the training to exhibit animals at the fair. - 13.
+All animal exhibitors are required to complete the CONSUMER PROTECTION TRAINING one time. - 13.
 Refer to Wisconsin County, District & State Fairs Animal Health Rules and Regulations located online. - 14.
-Identification Form for all livestock (beef, sheep, goats, horses, poultry, rabbits/cavies, domesticated exotic animals, and swine) brought to the Crawford County Fair (form can be located on website).
+The Animal Identification Form must be completed for all animals (beef, sheep, goats, horses, poultry, rabbits/cavies, domesticated exotic animals, and swine) brought to the Crawford County Fair and all animals must have the appropriate identification for the species.
+All Market animals must have the appropriate fair issued tag (goats and sheep must have the scrapie tag).
+The form may be obtained online or at exhibitor tag pick-up.
+The form must be filled out accurately and must accompany the appropriate animal upon entry into the Crawford County Fairgrounds.
+Exhibitor numbers will not be issued until these forms are turned in! - 15.
+All animals must be checked during VET CHECK TIMES and have the correct paperwork completed at check-in.
+Any animals not properly identified or without the proper records will be turned away.